episerver/ab-testing/README.md

 ```

 ### Updating Nuget package versions.
-The versioning of the assemblies and nuget packages is done in the build.cake file based on the values specified in the the following variables.
+The versioning of the assemblies and nuget packages is done in the build.cake file.
+Each package is independently versioned.
+Refer to the task "Version" in the script that uses the values of the following variables to create assembly versions, which are then used in the individual tasks that generate the nuget packages i.e. "PackageKpi", "PackageKpiCommerce", "PackageMessaging" and "PackageABTesting".

 ```
 var kpiBaseVersion = "2.5.3";  // For EPiServer.Marketing.KPI package